 Hence, the composition of PLSs and its respective traits in a grid cell directly determines ecosystem scale processes and properties (Fig. 1).

-Each functional trait is represented, in a grid cell scale, by an unique mean trait value weighted by the PLSs abundance in the same way as described above for ecosystem processes and properties.
+Each functional trait is represented, in a grid cell scale, by a unique mean trait value weighted by the PLSs abundance in the same way as described above for ecosystem processes and properties.
 This mean value can be understood as the dominant trait value in a community (Díaz et al., 2007).
 Then the parameter FTgridz,y for each functional trait z in a given grid cell y is given by